No Thoroughfare: The stage play

-The stage play follows a similar plotline, but is compressed and made particularly dramatic in the fourth act, which is set in the Swiss Alps.
+The stage play follows a similar plotline to the novel, but is compressed and made particularly dramatic in the fourth act, which is set in the Swiss Alps.
 The tension builds to a spectacular scene in which Obenreizer, the villain, confronts the hero George Vendale, at the side of a mountain gorge.
 It has been performed rarely since the 1867 West End premiere, in 1876 at the Olympic Theatre and in 1904 at a small theatre in Islington.
 However, on 2 June 2007 Primavera Productions produced a staged reading, directed by Tom Littler, at the King's Head Theatre in London.
 The reading starred Louise Brealey as Marguerite.